 When the opening in the plug is in line with the inlet and outlet ports, flow continues through the valve.
 A pressure drop occurs through the reduced area of the plug port.
-However, with a full-area cylindrical plug the pressure drop is minimal.
+However, with a full-area cylindrical plug, the pressure drop is minimal.

 When the hand operator is turned to the full quarter-turn position (90°), the plug’s opening is turned perpendicular to the flow stream, with the edges of the plug rotating through the sealing device (sleeve, lubricant, etc.).
-When the full quarter-turn rotation is reached, the port is completely perpendicular to the flow stream, creating complete
+When the full quarter-turn rotation is reached, the port is completely perpendicular to the flow stream, creating a complete shutoff.

-In throttling situations, where the plug is placed in a midturn position, the plug takes a double pressure drop.
-The inlet port’s flow area is reduced by the turning of the plug away from the full-port position, taking a pressure drop at that point.
+In throttling situations, where the plug is placed in a mid-turn position, the plug takes a double pressure drop.
+The inlet port’s flow area is reduced by turning of the plug away from the full-port position, taking a pressure drop at that point.
 The flow then moves into the full-port area inside the plug, where a pressure recovery takes place, followed by another restriction at the outlet port.
 Leakage is prevented through the seat by the compression of the plug against the sleeve or other sealing mechanism, while the packing or the collar–diaphragm assembly prevents leakage through the stem.

-With three-way valve arrangements requiring diverting flow, flow enters at the inlet and moves through the plug, which channels the flow to one of the other two outlets.
+With three-way valve arrangements requiring diverting flow, the flow enters the inlet and moves through the plug, which channels the flow to one of the other two outlets.
 When the plug is moved 90°, the flow is channeled to the other outlet.
-At a midway position, flow may be equally diverted to both outlets.
+At a midway position, the flow may be equally diverted to both outlets.
 With combining flow, flow is directed from two inlets to a single outlet.
 In order for some of these arrangements to occur, the plug must be turned by half-turn (180°) instead of the typical quarter-turn action.

 With larger plug-valve sizes [3 in (DN 80) or larger], the torque required for seal breakout may become somewhat excessive.
-This is caused by the larger contact surface between the plug and sealing device as well as any adverse operating conditions, such as a high process pressure, temperature extreme, corrosion deposits, etc. In this case, hand-levers are typically replaced with geared handwheels, which reduce the torque requirement significantly.
+This is caused by the larger contact surface between the plug and sealing device as well as any adverse operating conditions, such as a high process pressure, temperature extreme, corrosion deposits, etc. In this case, hand levers are typically replaced with geared handwheels, which reduce the torque requirement significantly.

-The simple plug valve is suitable for low pressure, low-temperature applications and is made in large sizes of 250 to 300 mm.
+The simple plug valve is suitable for low-pressure, low-temperature applications and is made in large sizes of 250 to 300 mm.
 The main limitation of the plug valve is that if wide variations in fluid temperature are involved then differential expansion is inevitable, leading either to undue stiffness of operation or loss of pressure-tightness.

-The plug may be tapered, parallel and the movement may be plain or lubricated.
+The plug may be tapered, or parallel and the movement may be plain or lubricated.
 Another variation is known as the ball plug valve, in which the plug is spherical, having circular ports rotating between circular seats of the concave section.